 A primary that combines strong attainment with an unusually explicit focus on belonging and behaviour.
-In the most recent Key Stage 2 results, 83% of pupils met the expected standard in reading, writing and maths, well above the England average of 62%.
-The school also sits above England averages in reading and maths scaled scores, and in science.
+In the 2024-25 / 2025 Key Stage 2 dataset, 80% of pupils met the expected standard in reading, writing and maths.
+The school also has average scaled scores of 108 in reading and maths, with 90% reaching the expected standard in science.

 The latest Ofsted inspection (11 and 12 October 2023) judged the school Good overall, with Outstanding judgements for Behaviour and attitudes and for Early years provision.